 The saxophonist made his debut as a leader with Trust in 1992 (Spindletop), which earned him a contract with Warner Bros. two years later.
 While there, he recorded many popular dates, including Backbone, Seduction, Boney's Funky Christmas, Sweet Thing, Shake It Up, Ride, and Pure.
 In 2006, Boney made the move to Concord Records and released Shine, then in 2009, Send One Your Love.
 One year later, while driving home after an appearance at the Newport Jazz Festival, James was rear-ended by another vehicle.
 The accident totaled James' car and left him with a fractured jaw and two missing teeth -- injuries that could have ended his playing career.
 He recuperated, however, and in 2011 he released Contact, an album whose title referred to the profound effect the accident had on his life and career.

 James re-signed with Concord in 2012.
 One year later, he released The Beat, an album that combined his love of R&B and Latin music.
 The set included guest appearances from Raheem DeVaughn and Floacist.
 James continued to mine his own musical history and dug further back to '80s and '90s R&B, hip-hop, and his contemporary jazz roots for Futuresoul.
-Released in 2015, it featured a smaller core of studio players and a guest spot from trumpeter Marquis Hill. ~ Scott Yanow
+Released in 2015, it featured a smaller core of studio players and a guest spot from trumpeter Marquis Hill.
+The album debuted at number one on contemporary jazz charts and by the end of the year, it hit the top spot on the standard jazz albums chart. ~ Scott Yanow